 Despite the technical nature of cyber systems, the Coast Guard believes that the principle of performance standards can and should be part of any vessel or facility's approach to reducing cyber risks.
 In some cases, an operator may choose to mitigate a cyber vulnerability through an established technical protocol.
 In other cases, training programs, physical access controls, or a simple manual backup may be a better option.
-The business needs of the organization should serve to identify the best method of reducing the risk.
+The business needs of the organization should of the control systems at a marine terminal.
+USCG photo should serve to identify the best method of reducing the risk.

 Cyber risks are an international threat.
-The Coast Guard is working with the International Maritime Organization to improve cyber risk management for vessels and ports subject to SOLAS and the ISPS Code
+The Coast Guard is working with the International Maritime Organization to improve cyber risk management for vessels and ports subject to SOLAS and the ISPS Code with these special maritime risks.

-Coast Guard personnel observing the security and safety control systems at a marine terminal.
-USCG photo with these special maritime risks.
 Businesses certainly face other cyber risks, such as the loss of proprietary or financial data.
 These risks, while very real, are not unique to the maritime environment and are outside the Coast Guard's mission.
 The technical aspects of cyber security are also not uniquely maritime.
 Computers onboard a vessel or on a marine facility are no different from those in other environments, and the threats they face come in one and zeros wherever the computer is located and without regard to its ultimate function.
 Technical protocols need to be appropriate for the system and threat in question.
 They need no modification for vessel or marine facility use.